 This method of photovoice research aims to showcase the perspectives of individuals who are experts of their own experience and living environments.
 A Tactical Urbanism project seeks out the expertise of persons with lived experience of disability to inform a better understanding of barriers and design solutions for accessible Nova Scotian communities.
 Below are three short videos that share findings from a student photovoice project performed by St.FX student, Callie Scott, with the Town of Antigonish.
 Videos from more photovoice studies are also up on the PEACH YouTube channel.

 This project plans to pilot designs in real spaces to improve accessibility along Portland St. in downtown Dartmouth.
 Since the beginning of this project, our team has been collaborating with the organizers of Switch: Open Street Sundays, the Planning and Design Centre (PDC), to implement interventions for accessibility during the open street festival.
 Due to the COVID-19 pandemic, the Switch street festival has been delayed.
 We are working hard on alternatives that still transform public spaces while respecting social-distancing and other health measures to keep everyone safe.

-The CANdid Access web map is one way we are seeking wide scale public input on the barriers and enhancements to accessibility that are already in place across HRM.
+The CANdid Access web map is one way we are seeking wide scale public input on the barriers and enhancements to accessibility that are already in place across Nova Scotia.
 We have also been working to build awareness and share first-hand knowledge of accessibility issues through our hosting of the First-Person Narratives Lecture Series.
 More exciting activities will be coming soon!
 Finally, we invite others performing their own research to view the A Tactical Urbanism Approach to Assessing the Value of Accessible Public Space project members’ EDI Action Plan (Equity, Diversity and Inclusion Action Plan).